 Consult With a Trusted Health Care Professional

 Even the best probiotics supplements need to be taken with care.
 Before taking a probiotic supplement, talk to your health care practitioner – especially if you have a compromised immune system or any major illness.
 Read the product’s “Warning” and “Other Information” and pay attention to symptoms or side effects.
+You may be interested in our article about probiotics for the immune system.

 Buy a brand you trust, and evaluate each product against the seven concerns mentioned in this article.
 Many excellent products exist on the market, and you may elect to choose more than one to meet your full needs!
 Understand how to identify the variety of different types of probiotics, the highest quality options, and what will work best for your concerns.